17Jose17/Authored/Geometry/PolygonTangents/README.md

   - **O(n log n)**: To sort the vertices of the polygon.
   - **O(k log n)**: To compute the tangents from the `k` external points.

-## How to Use

-1. The program first reads the number of vertices `n` of the polygon.
-2. Then, it reads the `n` vertices of the polygon, represented by their (x, y) coordinates.
-3. Next, it reads the number `k` of external points.
-4. Then, it reads the coordinates of the `k` external points.
-5. Finally, the program prints the tangents from each of the `k` points to the polygon.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.